 Cask no. 6.34 ‘Boundless intemperance’ was matured in a refill ex-bourbon hogshead for 12 years and bottled at 58.6%.
 It will retail at £54.20 a bottle.

 Smell: Vanilla bourbon nose with buttered rum.
 Honey.
 Breakfast cereal.
 Biscuit.
 Pencil shavings.
 Oak char.

 Taste: Weetabix and honey.
 Pepper.
 Dark chocolate.
 Vanilla and oak.
 Lime juice.
 Fruit scones.

-Value for Money: A dram of high quality that easily justifies its relatively low price.
+Thoughts: A dram of high quality that easily justifies its relatively low price.

 Cask No. 77.60 ‘A feather bed in a gentleman’s study’ (Glen Ord)

 The Glen Ord distillery was founded in 1838 by Robert Johnstone and Donald MacLennan, who leased the land from Thomas MacKenzie of Ord.
 MacKenzie had encouraged the cultivation of Barley on his land and saw a distillery as a way to provide all-year round employment for the local men.
 In 1930, the distillery was purchased by the Distillers Company Ltd who later merged with Guinness and Grand Metropolitan to form Diageo.
 The distillery remains under this distilling giant’s ownership today and provides malt for their ‘Singleton’ label, along with Dufftown and Glendullan.